 Decide on your budget:

-12V air compressors are available from about $15 to $100.
+12V air compressors are available from a certain price range.
 At the lowest end of the spectrum, you’ll find mainly disposable models which might get you out of a tight spot on the side of the road, but won’t be durable or reliable enough to use several times.

 At the top end of the range, you’ll see 12V models which are rugged, durable, and efficient, which make them very reliable backups for a breakdown, and excellent for regular top-ups and adjustments.

 A more expensive unit will be more durable, efficient, and reliable.
 Cheaper 12V units have light plastic parts which break easily and tend to have short working lives.
 They also have short duty cycles, so you’ll have to give them lots of breaks to cool down.